15Stitch/chat.py/README.md

 If you want to change the temperature per prompt, I've added a feature where you can add the <strong>temp="TEMP_DESC"</strong>.
 Instead of adding a integer or float value like 1.3, you can add a description like "silly wording" or "scientific and informative".
 Try experimenting with this!
 It likely isn't perfect, so for total reliability change the value in chat.py.

+### Tracking and Displaying Embedding

+For embedding's, you have two variables you can change: <strong>show_embedding</strong> and <strong>track_embedding</strong>. <strong>show_embedding</strong> displays the first 5 embedded values in your live prompt response. <strong>track_embedding</strong> controls the tracking of embedding's in your session's json file.

+<strong>NOTE:</strong> If you have track_embedding turned off but show_embedding on, you will not be able to view the embedding data because chat.py is not prompting the API for them in
+the first place.

 ### Example usage

-An example using all the tags would look something like this: <strong>python chat.py session="writing" model="gpt-4o" temp="slightly poetic" max_tokens=200 "Write me a story about a frog"</strong>
+An example using all the tags would look something like this: <strong>python chat.py session="writing" model="gpt-4o" temp="slightly poetic" max_tokens=200 track_embedding=True show_embedding=False
+"Write me a story about a frog"</strong>